danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > The Kubernetes scheduler ensures that there are enough resources for all the Pods on a Node.
 The scheduler checks that the sum of the requests of containers on the node is no greater than the node's capacity.
 That sum of requests includes managed by kubelet, but excludes any containers started directly by the container runtime. and also excludes any processes running outside of the kubelet's control.

+#### Control Plane-Node Communication
+> Kubernetes has a "hub-and-spoke" API pattern.
+All API usage from nodes(or the pods they run) terminates at the apiserver.
+None of the other control plane components are designed to expose remote services.

+> There are two primary communication paths from the control plane(apiserver) to the nodes.
+The first is from the apiserver to the kubelet which runs on each node in the cluster.
+The second is from the apiserver to any node, pod, or service through the apiserver's proxy functionality.

+#### Controllers
+> In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
+Each controller tries to move the current cluster state closer to the desired state.

+> A controller tracks at least one Kubernetes resource type.
+These objects have a spec field that represents the desired state.
+The controller(s) for that resource are responsible for making the current state come closer to that desired state.

+> Kubernetes takes a cloud-native view of systems, and is able to handle constant change.
+Your cluster could be changing at any point as work happens and control loops automatically fix failures.
+This means that, potentially, your cluster never reaches a stable state.
+As long as the controllers for your cluster are running and able to make useful changes, it doesn't matter if the overall state is stable or not.

+> As a tenet of its design, Kubernetes uses lots of controllers that each manage a particular aspect of cluster state.
+Most commonly, a particular control loop(controller) uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.

+> Kubernetes comes with a set of built-in controllers that run inside the kube-controller-manager.
+These built-in controllers provide important core behaviors.

+#### Container Runtime Interface(CRI)
+> The CRI is a plugin interface which enables the kubelet to use a wide variety of container runtimes, without having a need to recompile the cluster components.

+> The Container Runtime Interface(CRI) is the main protocol for the communication between the kubelet and Container Runtime.

+> The Kubernetes Container Runtime Interface defines the main gRPC protocol for the communication between the cluster components kubelete and container runtime.

+#### Garbage Collection
+> Many objects in Kubernetes link to each other through owner references.
+Owner references tell the control plane which objects are dependent on others.
+Kubernetes uses owner references to give the control plane, and other API clients, the opportunity to clean up related resources before deleting an object.
+In most cases, Kubernetes manages owner references automatically.

+> Kubernetes checks for and deletes objects that no longer have owner references.
+When you delete an object, you can control whether Kubernetes deletes the object's dependents automatically, in a process called cascading deletion.
+There are two types of cascading deletion, as follows:
+>- Foreground cascading deletion
+>> The object itself cann't be deleted before all the objects that it owns are deleted.
+>- Background cascading deletion
+>> The object itself is delted, after which the GC deletes the objects that it owned.

+> When Kubernetes deletes an owner object, the dependents left behind are called orphan objects.
+By default, Kubernetes deletes dependent objects.